HappylabWien/OctoPrint-Fabman/README.md

 ### Install the adapted OctoPi image on the SD card

 As soon as I find time I’ll write a more detailed documentation.
-You can [download the image] - *(link to image coming soon)* (zip-file, ca. 7 GB) and flash it on an SD card.
+You can [download the image](https://drive.google.com/file/d/1fgGlbhjOgSsZBqq6AhLT7e_BjqS5w5e3/view?usp=sharing) (zip-file, ca. 7 GB) and flash it on an SD card.
 Therefore, ***follow the instructions 1. to 5. in Section “Setting up OctoPi” [here](https://octoprint.org/download/)***.
 Use the image mentioned above instead of the image provided on the OctoPi website.

 ### Configure your installation